badraoul/spring-ai-bedrock-workshop/README.md

 ## Workshop Overview

 The workshop consists of six examples, each with a dedicated `README` file.
+Note that there is a description of how Spring, and the goal is to instruct user on how SpringAI functions.
+The code is essentially the same with every AI model.

 All six workshop examples are organized into individual Java packages within this project.
 In each package, you'll find a Spring @RestController class that serves as the entry point for showcasing the discussed functionality.